 Mystic Valley Elder Services offers a variety of free, evidence-based workshops to promote health, wellbeing, and happiness.
-To view upcoming classes, please view our events calendar.
+We are always looking for volunteer leaders to facilitate these programs.

 To request a workshop for your organization or center, contact Donna Covelle, Healthy Aging Program Coordinator at 781-388-4867.